NumberCooler/speech-to-file/README.md

 that is, the audio is not sent to server, but instead stored locally into a blob/buffer.

-On stopping the recording, a download link for the encoded MP3 is opened.
+When the recording is stopped, a download link for the encoded MP3 is triggered.

 The idea for replacing the dependency of a server with a 'local' buffer